Timdenders/Colonization-Conquerors/README.md

 Pause Game:
 - To pause the game, press the ESC key.
   - Resume button - Resume the game.
-  - Retry button - Go back to Setup Menu.
+  - Retry button - Go back to the Setup Menu.
   - Exit button - Exit the application.

 **Game Objective:**